 There are various admission categories for Mount Royal.
 Your admission category will be determined by the Admissions and Recruitment Office once you have applied for admission and we have your grade/transcript information on file.
 Here are the general descriptions:

-Post-secondary applicants: You will be considered as a post-secondary applicant if you have completed 4 or more post-secondary courses by Dec.
-31 and will have completed at least 8 post-secondary courses by June 30 for the Fall Semester or 8 post-secondary courses by Aug.
+Post-secondary applicants: You will be considered as a post-secondary applicant if you have completed 4 or more transferable post-secondary courses by Dec.
+31 and will have completed at least 8 transferable post-secondary courses by June 30 for the Fall Semester or 8 post-secondary courses by Aug.
 31 for the Winter Semester.
+The competitive (conditional) admission average will be based on your four most recently completed post-secondary courses as of Dec.
+31 for the following Fall Semester.

 University Entrance Option: This option is intended for students who wish to pursue a baccalaureate degree but do not currently meet the admission requirements and/or competitive admission average for the baccalaureate degree of their choice.
 Admission is competitive and applicants will be considered in the high school or mature student categories only.